Most Profitable Casino Games

 C & E 2, 3, or 123 to 1C & E 117 to 1

-An interactive tutorial is built into the game to ensure novices get the hang of craps before they join the action.
-Our advice is to start in Easy Mode where fewer bets are supported if you are a complete rookie.
-You can switch to this version of the game whenever you wish as long as you have no active bets other than one-roll and place-to-win wagers.
+An interactive tutorial is built into the game to help novices learn craps before joining the action.
+We advise you to start in Easy Mode, where fewer bets are available, if you are a complete rookie.
+You can switch to this version whenever you wish, provided you have no active bets other than one-roll and place-to-win wagers.

-The pass line is your best bet if you are a beginner since it serves as the backbone of the entire game.
-Don’t Pass and Don’t Come wagers offer the best value in terms of theoretical return as their house edge is 0.83% only.
-If you take or lay odds on your pass line wagers you can further improve your RTP.
-Consult with the table above for a full breakdown of the payouts in Live Craps.
+The pass line is your best bet as a beginner, as it forms the backbone of the game.
+Don’t Pass and Don’t Come wagers offer the best value, with a house edge of only 0.83%.
+If you take or lay odds on your pass-line wagers, you can improve your RTP even further.
+Consult the table above for a full breakdown of the payouts in Live Craps.

 Live Craps by Evolution Gaming